pypi/warehouse/docs/user/OIDC-publishing/using-a-publisher.md

 ---
-title: Actually using an OIDC publisher
+title: Publishing with a Trusted Publisher
 ---

 {{ preview('oidc-publishing') }}

-# Actually using an OIDC publisher
+# Publishing with a Trusted Publisher

 ## The easy way

-Once you have an OIDC publisher configured, you can use the [`pypa/gh-action-pypi-publish`](https://github.com/pypa/gh-action-pypi-publish) action to publish your packages.
+Once you have a publisher configured, you can use the [`pypa/gh-action-pypi-publish`](https://github.com/pypa/gh-action-pypi-publish) action to publish your packages.

-This looks *almost* exactly the same as normal, except that you don't need any explicit usernames, passwords, or API tokens: GitHub's OIDC provider will take care of everything for you:
+This looks *almost* exactly the same as normal, except that you don't need any explicit usernames, passwords, or API tokens: GitHub's OIDC identity provider will take care of everything for you:

 ```yaml